aayla-secura/tes-0MQ/README.md

 3. **Threshold array**

    The value is read as a byte buffer.
+Maximum size is 16.

 #### Message frames in a reply